yunimoo/elichika/README.md

 Playing the game on another device while the current one is running will cause the current one to disconnect, preventing any error being done to your user data.

-### Setting up runtime configs
+## WebUI
-There are some configuration you can change to make the server more suitable to you.
+The WebUI allow you to interact with the server in a more direct way, both to change the server and to change your player data.

-With the server running, you can use the web config editor to change runtime configs.
-Some changes will take effect instantly, while some will require you to restart the server.
+To use the WebUI, navigate to the relevant address using a web browser.

-- To access the editor, navigate to `<server_address>/config_editor` using a web browser (from the device you are playing/running the server on).
+### Admin

-    - By default, this is http://127.0.0.1:8080/config_editor
+The admin WebUI is used to change the server's behaviors.

-- The config is stored in ``config.json``, so you can edit it directly if you want to.
+It can be found at: `<server_address>/webui/admin`, which default to http://127.0.0.1:8080/webui/admin

-- Howerver, it's recommended to use the web config editor as it explains some stuff and has checks to make sure nothing will go wrong.
+To use the admin webui, you will need the admin password, but it is empty by default.

-- If your config has problems that make it so you can't run the server, you can always delete ``config.json`` to reset to the default one.
+Currently, it only has the config editor, but in the future it can include things like starting/ending event and such.

-More details explanation of some config options:
+Detailed explanations of some config options:

 - Server's address: